layjulia/bioinformatics/README.md

 # Bioinformatics R Project
 This repository contains R scripts and analyses exploring **gene expression, growth data, and biological sequence diversity** across selected organisms.
-The project also demonstrates how RStudio and Git can be used to implement reproducible **bioinformatics workflows and clear documentation**.
+The project also demonstrates how RStudio and Git can be used to implement reproducible **bioinformatics analysis workflows and clear documentation**.

 ## Key Project Files
 | File | Description |